sv-giampa/JauntyC/README.md

 And now, please continue reading.

-# Objectives of the library
+# Goals of the library
 This is a more detailed presentation of the library.

 ## Software Engineering in the scope